 Proven to work.

-Exactly how to do it is discussed here by Facile Things but ultimately remember mastering this step makes the task feel more manageable (building your confidence for the next step).
+How to do it is discussed here by Facile Things, but mastering this step makes the task feel more manageable (building your confidence for the next step).

-And this leaves you feeling like you can conquer any challenge:
+And this leaves you feeling like you can conquer any challenge, no matter how big!

 Phase 6: Master Productivity